Deserve® Pro Cardholder Agreement

 If at any time after you submit the application you change your mind and wish to no longer receive documents and information electronically, please notify us as detailed in the Electronic Consent Policy.
 Understand that this may result in an adverse decision on your Application.

 We need information about you to manage your Account.
-The information may include:
+The information we need may include:

 - your legal name;